WinstonKamau/opencart-deployment-script/README.md

 You may follow instructions on creating a service account as per this [link](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 The most critical part of the service account is the role that the account will be able to perform.
 Ensure that the service account has at lease admin capabilities of **Compute Image User**, **Compute Instance Admin** and **Service Account Actor**.
 Download the Service Account JSON key to your machine after giving the Service Account its roles.

-Once you have gotten the key, change the name of the file[account-folder/account.json.example](account-folder/account.json.example) to accounts.json.
+Once you have gotten the key, change the name of the file [account.json.example](account-folder/account.json.example) to account.json. *This file is located under the account-folder directory*.
 Delete the contents in the file and paste your JSON key here.

 4. Setup environment variables.